klippa-app/nativescript-http/README.md

 Be aware that this plugin tries to parse your image in the background so you won't have to do this in javascript (core HTTP does the same).
 This value is not reachable from the Angular HTTP client, only through response.content.toImage(), so I would advice to use the HTTP client directly (so without the Angular HTTP client) if you are going to download images and display them directly.

+## ImageCache

+If you use the WebPack plugin, you don't have to do anything to use our ImageCache.
+It behaves the same as core so you don't have to change anything.

+If you don't use the plugin.
+You can import the `ImageCache` or `Cache` class from `@klippa/nativescript-http/image-cache`.
+It has the same API as the core ImageCache.

 ## Important note for apps with support for < Android 5 (SDK 21)